Click Here to be redirected to the Planning and Zoning Commission

-The Commission generally meets the second Thursday of the month.
 Per the Connecticut General Statues the planning commission:

 - Must prepare, amend and adopt a plan of conservation and development, showing the commission's recommendation for the most desirable use of land for residential, recreational, commercial, industrial and other purposes at least once every ten years.

 - Must review and may make recommendations on all proposed municipal improvements, such as street locations or changes; public schools, parks and utilities; and public housing developments.

 - May establish, change or repeal regulations for the subdivision and resubdivision of land.

 - Determines whether the existing division of any land constitutes a subdivision or resubdivision.